 Karen Bourrier is Professor of English at the University of Calgary.
 Her research interests include nineteenth-century literature and culture, disability studies, the digital humanities, and women’s writing.
 With Susan Brown and Anthony Mandal, she is currently writing a narrative history of women’s writing in the long nineteenth-century, based on data from the Orlando Project.

-She is the author of The Measure of Manliness: Disability and Masculinity in mid-Victorian Fiction, has just been published with the University of Michigan Press.
-Bourrier’s articles have appeared or are forthcoming in journals such as Victorian Literature and Culture and Victorian Studies.
+She is the author of The Measure of Manliness: Disability and Masculinity in mid-Victorian Fiction (University of Michigan Press, 2015) and Victorian Bestseller: The Life of Dinah Craik (University of Michigan Press, 2019).
+Bourrier’s articles have appeared in journals such as ELH and Victorian Studies.
 She is project director of a digital resource peer-reviewed by NINES, Nineteenth-Century Disability: Cultures and Contexts.
-Before coming to the University of Calgary, she was a SSHRC postdoctoral fellow at the University of Western Ontario and has also taught at Boston University.
+Before coming to the University of Calgary, she was a SSHRC postdoctoral fellow at the University of Western Ontario and a lecturer in the CAS writing program at Boston University.